Carey Baker

-Carey Baker (born March 16, 1963) is an American politician currently serving as the Property Appraiser for Lake County, Florida.
-He is a former Republican member of the Florida Legislature.
-Baker served as the State Representative for the 25th District of the Florida House of Representatives from 2000 to 2004 and served as the State Senator for the 20th District of the Florida Senate from 2004 to 2010.
+Carey Baker (born March 16, 1963) is an American politician and Army veteran who served as the property appraiser of Lake County, Florida, from 2013 to 2025.
+A member of the Republican Party, he previously served in the Florida Senate from 2004 to 2010 and in the Florida House of Representatives from 2000 to 2004.

 Baker is also the owner of the A.W.
-Peterson Gun Shop and a retired First Sergeant in the Florida Army National Guard.
+Peterson Gun Shop.
 He was the first state or federal elected official to serve in Operation Iraqi Freedom while also holding elected office.

-Early life, education, and personal life
+Early life and education

 Baker was born and raised in Eustis.
-He is the son of former State Representative Leighton Baker.
+He is the son of former state representative Leighton Baker.
 Baker's family has owned the A.W.
 Peterson Gun Shop since 1952.
-When Baker was 18 years old, he joined the family business and still operates it today.
+When Baker was 18 years old, he joined the family business.
 Baker graduated from Tavares High School and attended Lake–Sumter Community College.

-Baker resides with his wife, Lori, and their three children in Eustis.

 Military service

 Baker joined the Florida Army National Guard while still in high school.

-In 2003, while a member of the Florida House of Representatives, Baker was deployed to Iraq as part of Operation Iraqi Freedom.
-Baker served as First Sergeant of Alpha Company, 2nd Battalion, 124th Infantry Regiment, which was assigned to protect a logistic base near Balad.
-The area, north of Baghdad, is located in the Sunni Triangle, one of the most dangerous areas in Iraq.
-During his deployment, Baker faced numerous close calls: in one instance, a mortar round hit a bus full of soldiers.
-The base Baker was stationed at was under constant attack by mortar fire and rocket fire.
-On his last day of deployment, a missile landed in the camp but did not explode.